adamwong246/Full-Tilt/README.md

 4. Generate all your files in one fell swoop

         ruby generate.rb
-5. Push your repo github.
+5. Push your repo to github for all to see.
 6. Install homesick and symlink everything

         gem install homesick